 - An electric car that’s long outstayed the posted 45 minute limit.
 Unfortunately, the time limit in many spots I’ve seen is only a request rather than a law.

 I’ve found charging often involves comparing apples to oranges, such as $0.37 per kWh vs. $1.25 per hour at 6.6 kW.
 A few numbers and conversions can help.
 The examples may remind you of Algebra story problems.
-On the other hand you can just pay the bill and look at how many miles were added to your battery.
+On the other hand you can just pay the bill and look at how many miles were added to your battery to work out cents-per-mile.

 - My 2020 Bolt battery has a 66 kWh (kilowatt-hour) capacity.
 That’s equal to 66 thousand Watts transferred continuously for an hour.
 That’s a lot.